-Allowance/deduction %, sum or limit in a year Description Basic allowance 22,000 EEK in 2006 (see Table above for changes) Allowance in case of In amount by which taxable income If 2 or more children, for 2 nd and each children of the child is lower than the basic subsequent child under the age of 17. allowance Applicable for one parent (see Table above for changes) Pension allowance Pension amount, but max 36,000EEK Pensions (state or mandatory funded) not 0.1 11 taxable up to this level.
-Sickness allowance Compensation amount, but max Compensation for an accident at work or an 12,000 EEK occupational disease (not insurance) Alimony or 100% deducted from the taxable incomeOnly if income tax paid by the recipient. maintenance support 100% Only if fileoffie tax paid by the recipient. paid Housing loan or lease 100% Only interest payments for the main house interest payments or apartment Training expenses 100% One under 26 years old person's schooling/training expenses in registered educational establishment Gifts, donations and 100%; entrance & membership fees Payments etc to certain private and all trade union entrance max 2% of taxable income less public institutions.
-Entrance and and membership fees economic activity related costs in membership fees. case of self-employed, maintenance, housing loan interest and training expenditure deductions and basic allowances; general limit for gifts, donations and fees is 5% of the aforementioned sum Insurance premiums 100%, max 15% of taxable sum, less Payments to voluntary pension scheme and acquisition of economic activity related costs in r dynients to voluntary pension seneme pension fund units case of self-employed Unemployment 100% All payments to unemployment insurance insurance contribution fund Contributions to 100% The compulsory payments to pension fund mandatory funded pension Additional child birth Max 5/12 of the basic allowance rate Birth allowance is paid voluntarily by allowance by employer avimum annual limit for these deduction employer
+Allowance/deduction %, sum or limit in a year Description Basic allowance 24,000 EEK in 2007 (see Table above for changes) Allowance in case of children In amount by which taxable income of the child is lower than the basic allowance If 2 or more children, for 2 nd and each subsequent child under the age of 17.
+Applicable for one parent (see Table above for changes) Pension allowance Pension amount, but max 36,000 EEK Pensions (state or mandatory funded) not taxable up to this level.
+Sickness allowance Compensation amount, but max 12,000 EEK Compensation for an accident at work or an occupational disease (not insurance) deducted from the taxable income Alimony or maintenance support paid 100% Only if income tax paid by the recipient.
+Housing loan or lease interest payments 100% Only interest payments for the main house or apartment Training expenses 100% One under 26 years old person's schooling/training expenses in registered educational establishment Gifts, donations and trade union entrance and membership fees 100%; entrance & membership fees max 2% of taxable income; general limit for gifts, donations and fees is 5% of the aforementioned sum Payments etc to certain private and all public institutions.
+Entrance and membership fees.
+Insurance premiums and acquisition of pension fund units 100%, max 15% of taxable sum, less economic activity related costs in case of self-employed Payments to voluntary pension scheme Unemployment insurance contribution 100% All payments to unemployment insurance fund Contributionstomandatoryfundedpension 100% The compulsory payments to pension fund allowance by employer rate Birth allowance is paid voluntarily by employer